SAP-samples/teched2025-AD161/exercises/ex3/README.md

-# Exercise 3 - Consume S/4 Data Product "Customer"
+# Exercise 3 - Consume S/4 Data Product Customer

 In this exercise, we will import the Data Product "Customer" from S/4.
 We will then replace entity `Passenger` in the xtravels app with entity